 Persimmons mature through the summer but are not ready for harvest until late fall.
 They reach their peak after all of the leaves on the persimmon tree have fallen.
 The first frost is said to heighten the persimmon’s sweetness.

-There are more than 50 common varieties of persimmons, but there are two that gather nearly all of the attention: the Fuyu and the Hachiya.
+There are more than 50 common varieties of persimmons, but there are two that gathers nearly all of the attention: the Fuyu and the Hachiya.

 The Fuyu and Hachiya are known as Asian or Japanese persimmons.
 In Japan, China, and Korea they are called kaki fruit.
 Kaki fruit originated in China.
 Today the kaki is the national fruit of Japan and the traditional fruit of the Japanese New Year.